Read More

 Guidance for Employers on Handling Insurance Plan Distributions

 Employers sponsoring group health plans often face times when they receive a rebate of premium dollars from the insurance carrier or, in the case of a self-funded plan, have excess plan funds.
-Recent regulations and actions resulting from the COVID-19 pandemic may create new distributions for employers to handle.
+Employers need to understand their obligations as a plan fiduciary and whether they must distribute any part of the funds to plan participants.

 Over the years, we’ve seen an increase in the number of questions from employers regarding premium rebates, holidays, and discounts concerning compliant options for distribution.
 Likewise, we are also seeing more questions from employers with self-funded health plans on handling distributions of excess plan funds.
 Legislation and regulation of the fully insured marketplace increases the likelihood that employers will receive these monies.
 The ACA, along with response to the volatility and cost of medical goods and services, drives the frequency with which these rebates or excess funds present themselves.